-If you purchase a digital photo album for your camper, you will receive access to an online digital photo gallery that contains pictures and a video from their week of camp.
-This digital photo album is replacing the USB drives we have done in the past.
+Digital photo album is included with your camp registration fee.
+Your camper, you will receive access to an online digital photo gallery that contains pictures and a video from their week of camp.
 This online album will allow us to provide you with more pictures since there is no storage limit, and they are more conveniently accessible.
 You can't lose these pictures because they're always online (unlike a USB) and you can access them from any computer, phone, or tablet.
 You will receive an email with a link to the album and a password following the week of camp your camper attends.

 Camp Store and Coffee Shop: Our store carries a selection of camp clothing, mementos, snacks, and drinks.
 These items will be available for purchase throughout the week.
 Money can be deposited either during online signing up or at Sunday arrival check-in.
 Campers will be refunded their money at the last meal.
 Any money remaining in the camper's store account under $1.00 will be a camp donation.
 Many campers typically spend $30 a week.

 Lost & Found: Items not claimed within 10 days will be disposed of or donated.

 Camp Nurse & Medications: A registered nurse will be on duty at all times during the camp week.
 Special instructions will be given at check-in for those taking medications.
 Each camper will need permission (if you want them to take these meds) to take certain over the counter (otc) medications as distributed by the camp nurse.
 This form is online when you are registering.
 If a camper takes prescription medicine or other medications, the parents or guardian will also need to complete a medical form.
 These are also available online or at Sunday check-in.